 Peter Estin Hut - Tenth Mountain Division Hut

-The Peter Estin Hut, one of the earliest huts in the Tenth Mountain Division Hut system, came about as a result of Tim's close friendship with Aspen's noted visionary architect and 10th Mountaineer, Fritz Benedict (1914-1995 bio and obit), who dreamed of and was the spiritual leader of a ski hut trail system linking Aspen and Vail.
-As an architect's apprentice, Tim spent years in the mountains with Fritz - as a teenager, college student and young adult - exploring trails and route ideas to connect the two resorts, and then researching and skiing France's famed Haute Route from Chamonix to Zermatt and Vermont's developing cross country ski inn-to-inn trail system.
-Tim was a founding director of the Tenth Mountain Division Hut Association in its formative days as the idea became reality.
-And coincidentally, as his father, Peter, had been a pioneer in the burgeoning east coast US ski industry, the stars aligned naturally to bring the Estin family together to build a hut in Peter's memory.
+The Peter Estin Hut is one of the earliest 16-20 person huts buitt in the Tenth Mountain Division Hut & Trail system from Aspen to Vail.
+The hut came about as a result of Tim's close friendship with Aspen's noted architect and 10th Mountaineer trail visionary, Fritz Benedict (1914-1995 bio and obit).
+For 35 years since the end of WW II, Fritz had dreamed of and became the spiritual leader of a ski hut trail system linking Aspen and Vail.
+As an architect's apprentice, Tim spent years in the mountains with him - as a teenager, college student and young adult - exploring trails and route ideas to connect the two resorts and researching and skiing other noted ski hut systems: France's famed Haute Route from Chamonix to Zermatt and Vermont's then developing cross country ski inn-to-inn trail system.
+Tim was a founding director of the Tenth Mountain Division Hut Association as the idea became reality.
+And coincidentally, as his father, Peter, had been a pioneer in the burgeoning east coast US ski industry who died too early in his young life, the stars aligned naturally to bring the Estin family together to build a hut in Peter's memory.

 Director of Ski Schools